Fast-forward five years and one day.

 This photo taken in 1930 shows the 1931 depot under construction.
 To the right is the 1899 depot.
 Between can be seen the front of the 1908 freight depot, the Joseph H. Brown building (1886), and the Monnig’s warehouse (1925).
 (Photo from University of Texas at Arlington Library.)

-Six of Fort Worth’s early fires occurred in the area between Lancaster Avenue and Hattie Street south of downtown: Spring Palace (1890), the 1882 Texas & Pacific passenger terminal (1896), the 1899 Texas & Pacific passenger terminal (1904), Fifth Ward school and Missouri Avenue Methodist Church (1904), South Side (1909), Fort Worth High School (1910).
+Footnote: Seven of Fort Worth’s early fires (four of them on railroad property) occurred in the area between Lancaster Avenue and Hattie Street south of downtown: Spring Palace (1890), 1882 T&P passenger depot (1896), 1899 T&P passenger depot (1904), Fifth Ward school and Missouri Avenue Methodist Church (1904), 1902 T&P freight depot (1908), South Side (1909), Fort Worth High School (1910).
 And just as the South Side fire of 1909 would motivate improvements in fire department equipment, the 1904 T&P depot fire led Fire Chief James Maddox to ask for another steam engine for the department.
 Clip is from the December 20 Telegram.

 Four months later, on April 8, 1905, the restored station would welcome President Theodore Roosevelt as he passed through town.
 These photos show Roosevelt’s train between two of the long sheds behind the station.
 (Photos from University of Texas at Arlington Library.)